rshashank13/starter-academic/content/home/experience.md

       * Innovated a deep-learning based patch scheduler, cut machine blocking, and reduced wastage by 60%
       * Streamlined experimentation and rapid model iteration with MLOps pipeline, yielding superior performances
       * Leveraged LLM expertise, achieved a 30% performance boost by fine-tuning the RoBERTa model
+      * Developed a scalable model deployment framework using MLflow & Docker, with a centralized model registry, containerized model-serving API enabling rapid deployment across multiple locations.
+      * Building a helpful chatbot using RAG (retrieval augmented generation) with Azure-OpenAI GPT to enhance user experience in navigating our cloud management portal.

   - title: Student Researcher
     company: University of Southern California